-Enforce Azure AD Multi-Factor Authentication with legacy applications using app passwords
+Enforce Microsoft Entra multifactor authentication with legacy applications using app passwords

 Some older, non-browser apps like Office 2010 or earlier and Apple Mail before iOS 11 don't understand pauses or breaks in the authentication process.
-An Azure AD Multi-Factor Authentication (Azure AD MFA) user who attempts to sign in to one of these older, non-browser apps, can't successfully authenticate.
-To use these applications in a secure way with Azure AD Multi-Factor Authentication enforced for user accounts, you can use app passwords.
-These app passwords replaced your traditional password to allow an app to bypass multi-factor authentication and work correctly.
+A Microsoft Entra multifactor authentication (Microsoft Entra multifactor authentication) user who attempts to sign in to one of these older, non-browser apps, can't successfully authenticate.
+To use these applications in a secure way with Microsoft Entra multifactor authentication enforced for user accounts, you can use app passwords.
+These app passwords replaced your traditional password to allow an app to bypass multifactor authentication and work correctly.

 Modern authentication is supported for the Microsoft Office 2013 clients and later.
 Office 2013 clients, including Outlook, support modern authentication protocols and can work with two-step verification.
-After Azure AD MFA is enforced, app passwords aren't required for the client.
+After Microsoft Entra multifactor authentication is enforced, app passwords aren't required for the client.

 App passwords don't work for accounts that are required to use modern authentication.